soaresiv/DesignPatternsCpp/SOLID-DesignPrinciples/notes.md

 # SOLID Design Principles: C++

+The SOLID ideas are

+- The single-responsibility principle: Every class should have only one responsibility.
+- The open–closed principle: "Software entities, should be open for extension, but closed for modification.

 ## Single Responsibility Principle

 **Single responsibility principle**  basically states that a class should have a single reason to change.
 A class should have a primary responsibility and it should not take up other responsibilities.